orcasound/orcamap/installation_notes.md

 # Docker setup

-1. Install docker for your OS according to their instructions: https://docs.docker.com/install/
-  1. you may need to register for a docker account if you don't have one
+1. Install docker for your OS according to their instructions: https://docs.docker.com/install/ you may need to register for a docker account if you don't have one

 1. Install the jupyter-datascience notebook from the docker hub:

   `# docker pull jupyter/datascience-notebook`

+1. Figure out where you want to put jupyter notebooks and other files (should probably be where you checked this out from git).
+I have a directory called "jupyter-notebooks" that houses the code related to this project.

+  `# docker run -it --rm -p 8888:8888 -v /home/cpsarason/code/jupyter-notebooks:/home/jovyan jupyter/datascience-notebook start.sh jupyter lab`